upscalesoftware/http-server-mock/README.md

 ## Configuration

-The server looks for the configuration file `config.json` in the project root directory.
-If not found, the server falls back to `config.json.dist` provided out of the box.
 The configuration defines rules of matching responses to requests by their properties.

-**Configuration format:**
+The rules are declared in a JSON file.

+### Configuration Location

+The server looks for the configuration file in the following places:

+1. Filename in environment variable `HTTP_SERVER_MOCK_CONFIG_FILE`, if defined

+2. File `config.json` in the project root directory, if exists

+3. File `config.json.dist` provided out of the box

+### Configuration Format

+The JSON configuration file has the following format:
 ```json
 [
     {